bsantan/MGMLink/README.md

 ## Installation

+Clone this repository and move into the main directory.

 ```
 git clone https://github.com/bsantan/MGMLink
+cd MGMLink
 ```

 First, snakemake must be installed in a separate environment.
 For more details, visit https://snakemake.readthedocs.io/en/stable/getting_started/installation.html.
 Install mamba, which will be used to create the environment, using the following commands: